Telephone numbers in Lithuania

-Lithuania uses an open telephone numbering plan with all phone numbers having nine digits, including the prefix "8", a 1–3 digit area code, and a 5–7 digit subscriber telephone number.
-The current plan was introduced in stages in 2001–2003, replacing Soviet-legacy area codes and altering some subscriber numbers.
+Lithuania uses an open telephone numbering plan with all phone numbers having nine digits, including the prefix "0", a 1–3 digit area code, and a 5–7 digit subscriber telephone number.

 Overview

 Lithuania uses a total of 47 area codes for landline phones, all beginning with 3, 4 or 5.
 Within same area code, landlines can be dialed without the prefix and the area code.

 Area codes for mobile numbers begin with 6, corporate or state institution numbers with 7, toll-free, reverse-charge and shared-cost numbers with 8, and premium-rate numbers with 9.

-Network services numbers begin with "1", dialed without a prefix.
+Network services numbers begin with 1, dialed without a prefix.
 This includes numbers beginning with "11", reserved for emergency and special services, such as: